-The AACA Museum displays vintage automobiles in unique scenes and settings!
+The AACA Museum, Inc. at Hershey displays vintage automobiles in unique scenes and settings!
 Visitors can stroll through eight decades in time while traveling from New York to San Francisco.
 It’s a trip down memory lane as you recall the cars your grandparents or parents drove as well as those from your early driving days.

-The Museum recently completed an extensive enhancement to our 1920’s scene.
-This area has been adorned with several panoramic views of downtown Hershey.
+The Museum’s 1920s scene is adorned with several panoramic views of downtown Hershey.
 These images were recreated using archival photos of downtown Hershey, PA in the 1920s.
 These paintings will take you back to a simpler time, where you can almost hear the sounds of the early city.
 This artwork was commissioned by the Museum with artist David Naydock, a resident of Pottsville, PA.

 Continue your journey on the Museum’s Lower Level with a tour of the Museum of Bus Transportation—the largest collection of buses on display under one roof in the United States!
 A dozen buses and an illustrated timeline trace the history of bus transportation—from the days of crank starts and wicker seats to full-sized motor coaches complete with uniformed hostesses.